miguelpernudo/miguelpernudo/README.md

 A reproducible monorepo managing my workstation and network homelab, built with a strong focus on resource efficiency (by obligation).

 Currently contains:
-- Nix flake multi-host and all of my `.nix` modules for my dailt workstation and an edge gateway running core network services (DNS, DHCP, FreeRADIUS) alongside an observability stack.
+- Nix flake multi-host and all of my `.nix` modules for my daily workstation and an edge gateway running core network services (DNS, DHCP, FreeRADIUS) alongside an observability stack.
 - Wireless access point running Alpine Linux on constrained hardware, with QoS via tc and health check scripts.
 Deployed using a simple Bash script.

 ---